sven-hash/docs/docs/run-nym-nodes/build-nym.md

 title: Building Nym
 ---

+Nym runs on Mac OS X, Linux, and Windows.
+Windows should be considered experimental - it works fine if you're an app developer but isn't recommended for running nodes.

+### Building Nym

+Nym has two main codebases:

+- the Nym platform, written in Rust.
+This contains all of our code _except_ for the validators.
+- the Nym validators, written in Go.

 :::note

-This page details how to build the main Nym platform code, in Rust. **If you want to build and run a validator, [go here](/docs/current/run-nym-nodes/validators) instead.**
+This page details how to build the main Nym platform code. **If you want to build and run a validator, [go here](/docs/current/run-nym-nodes/validators) instead.**
 :::

-Nym runs on Mac OS X, Linux, and Windows.
-Windows should be considered experimental - it works fine if you're an app developer but isn't recommended for running nodes.

 ### Prerequisites: